tkent198/modRSW_EnKF/README.md

 # modRSW_EnKF
 ## An idealised convective-scale forecast-assimilation framework

-This repository aims to facilitate the transfer of knowledge and continued use of an idelaised convective-scale forecast -assimilation system.
-It should contain sufficient instruction for users to implement and adapt the source code (briefly comprising Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis).
-This source code was developed during TK's PhD, a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).
+This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast -assimilation system.
+The forecast component comes from an idealised fluid model of convective-scale Numerical Wather Prediction (modRSW; Kent et al. 2017) and the assimilation algorithm is the perturbed-observation Ensemble Kalman Filter (EnKF).
+This source code was developed during TK's PhD (Kent 2016), a pdf is available [here](http://etheses.whiterose.ac.uk/17269/).

+The following document should contain sufficient instruction for users to implement and adapt the source code (briefly comprising Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis).

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***

 How to get started with the source code and files is outlined below.
 There are some model-only and DA test cases to check things are up and running properly.

 For further details, including what should be modified in the scripts for different experiemtnal set-ups, please see the pdf document (TO DO).

+## References
+* Kent, T. (2016) An idealised fluid model of Numerical Weather Prediction: dynamics and data assimilation. *PhD thesis, University of Leeds*.

+* Kent, T., Bokhove, O., Tobias, S.M.
+(2017): Dynamics of an idealised fluid model for investigating convective-scale data assimilation. *Tellus A: in review*.

 ----